-This is consistent with other risk assessments conducted by the department whereby only one outbreak scenario is assessed (e.g. Importation of freshwater ornamental fish: review of biosecurity risks associated with gourami iridovirus and related viruses-final import risk analysis report (Department of Agriculture 2014) and Review of the biosecurity risks of prawns imported from all countries for human consumption (DAWE 2020)).
+This is consistent with other risk assessments conducted by the department whereby only one outbreak scenario is assessed (e.g. Importation of freshwater ornamental fish: review of biosecurity risks associated with gourami iridovirus and related viruses: final import risk analysis report (Department of Agriculture 2014) and Review of the biosecurity risks of prawns imported from all countries for human consumption-final report (Department of Agriculture 2023)).

 It is generally acknowledged that eradication of an aquatic animal disease in the wild is not feasible.
-If an aquatic disease does establish in a wild population, it is very difficult to prevent its spread by natural means.
+If an aquatic disease establishes in a wild population, it is very difficult to prevent its spread by natural means.
 This is because the disease agent can infect susceptible species to a large extent before authorities can detect and respond with effective control and eradication programs.

-It was assumed that a hazard would establish and spread through to its natural geographical limits via the various pathways shown in Figure 4.
+It was assumed that a hazard would establish and spread through to its natural geographical limits via the various pathways shown in Figure 5.

-Figure 4 Establishment and spread pathways
+Figure 5 Establishment and spread pathways